huabawa/Jalpc/_posts/2017-08-30-AWS-Autotagging-&-AWS-Config-Required-Tags-Tutorial.md

 Before we delve into this problem, let's understand why tagging is so important.

 Here is a list of reasons.
 Please don't skip this part.
+You are very close to becoming a cloud computing guru!

 1. Tags can help you track cost
 2. Tags can help you track AWS resource usage